Reclassifying Feynman integrals as special functions: Acknowledgments

-The work was supported in part by the National Natural Science Foundation of China (Grants No.\ 11975029, No.\ 12325503), the National Key Research and Development Program of China under Contracts No.\ 2020YFA0406400, and the China Postdoctoral Science Foundation (Grants No.\ 2023M733123, No.\ 2023TQ0282).
+The work was supported in part by the National Natural Science Foundation of China (12325503, 11975029), the National Key Research and Development Program of China (2020YFA0406400), the China Postdoctoral Science Foundation (2023M733123, 2023TQ0282), and the Postdoctoral Fellowship Program of China Postdoctoral Science Foundation.